fedeinigo/preciario-web/replit.md

 # Overview

-This Next.js 15 application, using the App Router, is an internal platform for Wise CX to create, track, and manage commercial sales proposals.
-It features Google Workspace integration for document generation, specialized portals for different teams (Direct, Mapache, Partner, Marketing), and role-based access control.
-The system integrates with Google Docs/Drive, Pipedrive for CRM synchronization, and uses NextAuth with Google OAuth for authentication, supporting multiple locales (Spanish and English).
+This Next.js 15 application is an internal platform for Wise CX, designed to create, track, and manage commercial sales proposals.
+It integrates with Google Workspace for document generation, features specialized portals for various teams (Direct, Mapache, Partner, Marketing), and implements role-based access control.
+The system also connects with Google Docs/Drive, Pipedrive for CRM synchronization, and uses NextAuth with Google OAuth for authentication, supporting multiple locales (Spanish and English).

 # User Preferences